What is a corneal ulcer?

 Corneal Ulcer Treatment

 As an important step of your diagnosis and management, the optometrist or ophthalmologist will get all of the details, examining the ulcer to determine the location and severity.
-Treatment include the following measures:
+Treatment includes the following measures:

-• Topical antibiotics are frequently used in these cases.
-Sometimes, doctors would also take a sample for cultures in order to specify which microorganism is causing the problem and what antibiotics are more effective against it.
+• Topical antibiotics are frequently used.
+Doctors may also take a sample for cultures in order to specify which microorganism is causing the problem and what antibiotics are more effective against it.

-• Recurrent follow-ups every 1 to 3 days during the first phase of the treatment.
-This will allow doctors to evaluate your response to the current treatment.
+• Recurrent follow-ups every 1 to 3 days during the first phase of treatment will allow doctors to evaluate your response to the current method.

 It’s the right time for clearer vision